bkompa/6_867_project/README.md

 Unless the job is very small, don't run scripts directly on the cluster or you will get kindly chided.
 These two sources on [Slurm](https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic)  and [GPUs](https://wiki.rc.hms.harvard.edu/display/O2/Using+O2+GPU+resources) explain everything that is needed.
 To submit a batch job use `sbatch <myjob.sh>`.
 If you want to run `shell_1_gpu.sh`, for example, you'll need to edit the virtual environment and, possibly, which configuration file you'd like to use.
 Note there is currently no option to choose a different dataset.
 The data named `tcga.h5` in the data folder will be used.

+## Viewing results

+After training, there should be a directory called `log`.
+From the parent directory of `log`, use `tensorboard --logdir=log/` and then go to `localhost:6006` in a web browser.

 ## Miscellaneous

 If you are using an FTP, set the hostname to "transfer.rc.hms.harvard.edu" and the port to "22".